bmondolot/kikadica-vue/README.md

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

 # Install Apache
-On Windows, run services.msc, stop "Service de publication du World Wide Web" Port 80 is now free to use
+On Windows, run services.msc, stop "Service de publication du World Wide Web"<br>
+Port 80 is now free to use<br>
-Check that modules "mod_proxy_http", "mod_proxy" and "mod_rewrite" are enabled
+Check that modules "mod_proxy_http", "mod_proxy" and "mod_rewrite" are enabled<br>
-Add the following VirtualHost in "httpd.conf" file
+Add the following VirtualHost in "httpd.conf" file<br>

 ```
 <VirtualHost *:80>